BossCore-Technologies/Boss.JS/README.md

 If you know Javascript, this will be a piece of cake!
 If you don't, we recommend looking up any questions you have with Javascript on Qwant or using w3schools.com to learn the basics!
 (Please don't open an issue if you get an error due to misuse of Javascript or the library - we love giving help but the issues can be misleading to some!)

-We recommend using most things in BossAI.js with an IF statement or some sort of text report.
-For example with boss.read:

-    console.log(boss.read(variable));

-This code will log some text in your console.
-Read is mostly used in creating chatbots, which makes it very rough to use in IF statements.
-The output of Read can vary depending on the random number generator built inside the module, but it is perfect to add a bit of life to your Discord bot!
-(If you want to build a Discord bot, we recommend changing some things about BossAI.js - just running Find and Replace, replacing the word "Boss" with the name of your bot will do just fine!)

 If you want to see if a message contains certain keywords, use `boss.messagecheck` (Note: This is better for building a chatbot - just check if a string contains certain keywords Boss uses and create your own responses)
 This is the code you'd use: